gaqzi/cordova-plugin-exitapp/README.md

 cordova-plugin-exitapp
 ----------------------

-This plugin adds the ability to close a Windows Phone 8 app programatically.
-It was build because a WP8 app was rejected because it didn't close the app with custom back button behavior.
+This plugin adds the ability to programmatically close an app on Android or Windows Phone 8.

 ## Installation

-Package name on the [Cordova plugin repository](http://plugins.cordova.io) is [se.sanitarium.cordova.exitapp](http://plugins.cordova.io/#/se.sanitarium.cordova.exitapp).
+Plugin id: cordova.custom.plugins.exitapp

 To install this plugin, follow the [Command-line Interface Guide](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-line%20Interface).